alpinebuster/pgadmin/web/regression/README.md

 -----------

-Regression tests should be run in a Python environment that has all the pre-requisite packages installed from $PGADMIN4_SRC/requirements.txt.
+Regression tests should be run in a Python environment that has all the pre-requisite packages installed from $PGADMIN_SRC/requirements.txt.
 There are some additional dependencies for running the test suite; these can be installed with:

-(pgadmin4) $ pip install -r $PGADMIN4_SRC/web/regression/requirements.txt
+(pgadmin) $ pip install -r $PGADMIN_SRC/web/regression/requirements.txt

 While running in Linux environments install:

-(pgadmin4) $ sudo apt-get install xsel
+(pgadmin) $ sudo apt-get install xsel

 Otherwise the following error happens:
 "Pyperclip could not find a copy/paste mechanism for your system"